RuiqiYong/RuiqiYong.github.io/_teaching/2020-Student-lecturer.md

 location: "Suzhou,Jiangsu Province,China"
 ---

+* Delivered lectures for the optional “Unlocking Robot Hands” course on mechanical design and robot hands.
-This course will provide an overview of the overall development of robotics, with a focus on robotic hand research.
-Combined with individual works and summaries of industry-leading outstanding robohands and robots.
-To introduce the classification of robot hands, excellent mechanical structure, robot hands industry development status and prospects, robot hands in movies, how to carry out innovative work, 3D printing knowledge, fighting robots, etc.
+* This course provides an overview of robotics development, focusing on robot hands.
+Topics include classification of robot hands, outstanding mechanical structures, industry status and prospects, robot hands in movies, innovation strategies, 3D printing, and combat robots.